segmentstream-com/segmentstream-com.github.io/_docs/datasources/yandex market.md

 (3) Click Add if need to add shop.

+(4) Enable option for import normalized costs report.

+(5) If normalized costs report enabled, you can select billing currency of report.

-(4) Enable option for import campaign statistics report.
+(6) Enable option for import offers statistics report.

 ---